whisky-actual/Community-JAS-39-C/README.md

 ## Special Thanks

-Bimbac, Fox, Fox2 Productions, Freebird, Gonzalodesanta, Grinnelli, Growling Sidewinder, Krieger, Lanky, Luiz Renault, Neon, PORS, Jerec, Ulvar40, VSN Team (Cdpkobra and Razor+)
+Bimbac, Fox, Fox2 Productions, Freebird, Generic, Gonzalodesanta, Grinnelli, Growling Sidewinder, Krieger, Neon, PORS, rudel-chw, Jerec, Ulvar40, VSN Team (Cdpkobra and Razor+)

-## What's new in version 1.8
+## What's new in version 1.8.5
 For a complete list of changes - check out the change log file included in the package.

 - Added
-  - Clickable cockpit
-  - Custom HUD
-  - Clickable left display
-  - Clickable center display
-  - Startup procedure
+  - Cockpit model (added many details, animations, and one easter egg)
+  - Cockpit textures (full PBR, normal maps, and proper AO)
-  - Custom canopy and APU sounds
+  - Cockpit lighting (flood, instruments, and indicators)
-  - Custom external lights
-  - Autothrottle with AoA 12 and AoA 14 landing modes
-  - Kneeboard flight checklists
-  - Kneeboard weapons deployment overviews
-  - Damage model with bullet holes
+  - In-cockpit pilot model with removable kneeboards
-  - External model cockpit lights for MFDs, flood and HUD
-  - Tire overspeed damage
-  - Bare metal livery
-  - Air launched cruise missile Taurus KEPD 350
-  - Anti radiation missile SPEAR-3 with triple launcher
-  - Anti radiation decoy SPEAR-EW with triple launcher
+  - HMD for all variants, but you can cue weapons only with the new WVR variant
+  - Within Visual Ranger (WVR) variant based on the SU33 avionics with HMD
+  - More cockpit functionalities such as interior lighting, autopilot, radar controls, etc.
+  - Custom RWR for all 3 variants
+  - Custom GE F404 engine sounds
+  - Training missions by rudel-chw
-  - Terrain following and pop-up for Storm Shadow
+  - GamePad and keyboard support
-  - Dynamic launch zones for multiple weapons

 - Changed
-  - Higher quality cockpit textures
-  - More realistic flight control surfaces
-  - Higher quality liveries
-  - More realistic nose wheel and rudder turning
-  - Higher quality pilot head and helmet
-  - DWS 39 is now guided
-  - RBS-15 AI with added sea skimming and pop-up features
+  - Controls schemes, grouped by systems and unified into 1 profile
+  - Removed B* Betty sounds

 - Fixed
-  - RBS-15 blowing up after release
-  - Guided A/G weapons that wouldn't release from rack
+  - APU sounds
+  - Ground handeling (discoball bug)
+  - Weapons bugs
+  - Many bug fixes and improvements

+- Known Bugs
+  - Works with MT, but some stuff could be broken
+  - RWR will work with several clients, but only on 2nd load (e.g. you will need to get out of the cockpit and come back in) -- FC3 limitation
+  - Incompatible with some other mods like the Eurofighter and the A4E (will not CTD, but can be buggy)
+  - SFM limitations while ground handling and in slow regimes in the air (will not be fixed since we are moving to EFM)
+  - Some weapons can't be fired by the AI (check for the AI versions of these)

 ## Complete list of weapons
 - Cannon